entando/entando-docs/vuepress/docs/next/tutorials/devops/backing-up-and-restoring-your-environment.md

        mvn clean package
        docker build . -f Dockerfile.wildfly -t <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>

-6. View the images installed on your local docker instance

-        docker images

-    Look for the following:

-        entando/entando-de-app:latest

-7. Create a repository on your docker account to house your new application
+6. Create a repository on your docker account to house your new application

-8. Re-tag the image you just built with your repo

-         docker tag entando/entando-de-app:latest <YOUR-USER>/<YOUR-REPO-NAME>:latest

-9. Push the Image to your Repository
+7. Push the Image to your Repository

-        docker push <YOUR-USER>/<YOUR-REPO-NAME>:latest
+        docker push <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>

-10. Now we need to generate a new application for deployment to Kubernetes using the helm chart
+8. Now we need to generate a new application for deployment to Kubernetes using the helm chart

     -   If you have an output from helm from before you can re-use it